 It is unfair to admissions committees, who must then spend time reading — and perhaps debating — the application of someone who has no intention of enrolling, when they are already stretched so thin.

 It is unfair to students who may be passed over, but who would actually attend if accepted.

 In addition, application inflation bloats the system and only increases the hysteria surrounding the system, driving down acceptance rates, making yield rates less predictable, and prompting more students to submit even more applications to more schools during the next round.

 So for the sake of everyone involved, please, take the time to think things through, have a serious discussion about what you can and cannot manage, and consider what the long-term consequences of your decisions might be.
-When I signed my own loan notices during the first week of colleges, I had only the faintest understanding of what they meant.
-I was lucky enough to be receiving mostly grants, but at 18, I didn’t really grasp what it meant to graduate with debt, or how that could affect things down the road.
+When I signed my own loan notices during the first week of college, I had only the faintest understanding of what they meant.
+I was lucky enough to be receiving mostly grants, but at 18, I didn’t really grasp what it meant to graduate with debt or how that could affect things down the road.
 That’s not a situation I would wish on anyone else.
 Even if heading it off might cause some short-term friction, it’s more than worth it in the long run.